hypernormalisation/zeal/ret_apls_icc.md

 We can see in both cases a slight trend upwards in dps as the fight length variance increases.
 In all fight ranges, the numbers of cooldowns usable across the board remains constant.
 What is the explanation for this?
+The answer is likely that at values above 90s, third procs of Death's Choice become possible, which counteracts the downward trend from spending less time under the effects of Bloodlust.

-It could be that 90s fights simply produce a particularly unfavourable distribution of cast sequences, and shorter or longer fights than this have slightly more numbers of high-damage casts abilities like Judgement or HoW.
+It could also be that 90s fights simply produce a particularly unfavourable distribution of cast sequences, and shorter or longer fights than this have slightly more numbers of high-damage casts abilities like Judgement or HoW.
 If so, that isn't particularly indicative of anything actionable by a player in an encounter with an indeterminate fight time.

 ### Scanning fight length with different fight length variances